 Certain taxes must be withheld from employee wages and remitted to the appropriate government agency.
 These include state and federal income taxes and FICA (Social Security).
 The State of North Carolina requires that every new employer complete and file with the North Carolina Department of Revenue an application for a North Carolina withholding identification number.
 In addition, the federal government requires that every employer who pays wages to one or more employees file an application for an employer identification number with the Internal Revenue Service.
 You may hear these numbers often referred to as Tax ID Number or Taxpayer ID Number.

 As a public service, the Internal Revenue Service will assemble and forward to you a tax information kit that fits your particular business situation.
 The kit includes forms and publications that apply solely to federal taxes.
-To obtain this information, contact the IRS at 1-800-829-3676 or their website, www.irs.gov
+To obtain this information, contact the IRS at 1-800-829-3676 or their website, www.irs.gov, and request:

 - Your Business Tax Kit (YBTK) for either a sole proprietorship, partnership, or corporation; Pub 454;